 Troy: Will you make benches great again?

-Maybe not.
 I'm a really smart person though; I'm practically a genius.
 So I'm not going to let fake news wind me up.
 I'm just going to drink my tea and jolly well carry on.

 Stuart Rankin is a software engineer living in Yubari in Japan.
 In January 2017 he cropped the 1890s Fake News Figure, (with Lurid Background 3) from a Library of Congress illustration from the magazine Puck.
 Looks like the term fake news has been around a long, long time.

 Doug Zwick photographed the man with a computer, who is seeing Bad News.
 He's on the McGill campus in Montreal and the statue commemorates the passing of Steve Jobs.
 The laptop screen reads Steve Jobs est mort 1955 - 2011. https://www.flickr.com/photos/dczwick/9982246005/